armzimmer/dict_learning_for_image_reconstruction/README.md

 Installation
 =========================================================
-If Jupyter is already installed, open the Notebook.
+If Jupyter is already installed, open the [dictionary learning notebook](/dictionary_learning_on_events.ipynb).
 If not, install Jupyter notebook (for Linux: pip3 install jupyter), and then open the notebook.

 Learn a dictionary
 =========================================================
-To run the code, download the datasets from [dataset](/dataset), and you are good to go.
+To run the code, download the [datasets](/dataset), open the [dictionary learning notebook](/dictionary_learning_on_events.ipynb), and you are good to go.